alexch/codelikethis/public/lessons/learn_to_code_with_javascript/variables.md

 Let's spend a few minutes just playing around in node.
 Some things to try:

+* assign your birth year to a variable, then calculate your current age
 * write a poem and put it in a variable
 * YELL THE POEM
-* calculate 2 + 2 and more complicated things
 * assign your best friend to a variable
 * yell your best friend's name
 * get a new best friend and yell her name too